Jacob Evans

 If our job teaches us anything it’s that we don’t know what the next president’s gonna face.

-If we choose someone with vision, someone with guts someone with gravitas who's connected to other people's lives and cares about making them better if we choose someone to inspire us then we'll be able to face what comes our way and achieve things we can't imagine yet.
+If we choose someone with vision, someone with guts, someone with gravitas, who’s connected to other people’s lives and cares about making them better; if we choose someone to inspire us then we’ll be able to face what comes our way and achieve things we can’t imagine yet.

 Perhaps dated, but those qualifications for president still resonate with me.
 Go vote.